Council And Local Authority Compensation Claims

 If they fail to do so, a child could sustain a head injury due to a piece of playground equipment breaking.
 Alternatively, someone could suffer a facial burn due to a faulty pipe at a council-run school, or someone could break a bone by tripping on uneven pavement.

-For more information on suing the council for uneven pavement, contact our team of advisors.
+For further information on how to sue the council for uneven pavement, contact our team of advisors.
 They can provide free legal advice and guidance on how to proceed with your claim.

 Slips, Trips And Falls